Alderian/AU-EB-Final-Project/README.md

 This is mainly an Escrow with a Governance voting system, but it has some interesting implementation spin.
 The project aims to join VC and Unicorns together to make good ideas real!

+## Wiki

+Go to our [wiki page](https://github.com/Alderian/AU-EB-Final-Project/wiki) for project presentation and knowledg base.

 ## Stack

 The project uses development ecosystems most loved toolset.
 Includes: